Plants and Animals View All

 A half-mile boardwalk on the preserve reveals three natural communities to visitors: a freshwater tidal swamp, a freshwater tidal marsh and freshwater intertidal mudflats.
 Ever-shifting tides reveal different secrets of the preserve with each passing season, and diverse species flourish in and around the swamp's waters.

 This 95-acre preserve is located in Stuyvesant, Columbia County, New York.
 Download a preserve map to plan your visit to the Lewis A. Swyer Preserve.

 Look for migrating waterfowl and shorebirds, breeding birds including green-backed heron, ducks and passerine birds.
 Bald eagles nest along the river and kingfishers have been spotted on the creek.
+Beaver and muskrats make their homes along the banks.
 Fish in the shallow waters include white perch, minnows, killifish and bluegills.